 Top stock trading apps in the UK

-All of the below trading apps are regulated by the Financial Conduct Authority, or the FCA, in the UK.
+The FCA regulates all of the below trading apps in the UK.
 As a result, they follow robust and stringent procedures to adhere to the requirements and regulations the FCA sets out to protect investors.

 Finally, eToro does not charge commission on stock or ETF trades and does not charge management, rollover or ticket fees.
 However, you may find that the spreads are not quite as attractive as other platforms.